What to do if my Chromebook is damaged, broken, won't power on, etc...

 Failure to return loaned Chromebooks or excessive use of the loaner system can result in disciplinary actions.

-Loaner Chromebooks not returned will result in your account being locked and a possible referral.
+Loaner Chromebooks not returned will result in your student account and issued technology being locked and a possible charge for the non returned property.

 Can my student bring their own computer to school?